arviz-devs/arviz/README.md

 ## Developing

 There is a Dockerfile which helps for isolating build problems and local development.
-Install Docker for your operating system, clone this repo, then run ./scripts/start_container.sh.
+1. Install Docker for your operating system
+2. Clone this repo,
+3. Run `./scripts/start_container.sh`

  This should start a local docker container called arviz, as well as a Jupyter notebook server running on port 8888.
 The notebook should be opened in your browser automatically (you can disable this by passing --no-browser).
 The container will be running the code from your local copy of arviz, so you can test your changes.